 Benefits of a VPN: It lets you work remotely

 If you work in a corporate office of any kind, you probably have to connect to an internal or local area network (LAN) at work.
-At a time where quite a few people, whose job affords them the capability, are now working from home, a VPN lets you connect to the office network and work remotely.
+When quite a few people, whose job affords them the capability, are now working from home, a VPN lets you connect to the office network and work remotely.
 You can access any confidential information you need that would otherwise only be available in the office.
 The data is encrypted as it travels to and from your home.

 A VPN lets you unlock certain websites and bypass filters